|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 To treat victims of CO poisoning, first remove the victim from the CO-contaminated area.
 Second, give pure oxygen and seek medical assistance.
 In some cases, hyperbaric oxygen (2 or 3 atm, as might be used in a diving decompression chamber) may be required to force the carboxyhemoglobin back to the hemoglobin form.

-Protect yourself from toxic gases with respirators from Safety Emporium.
+Breathe easy with respirators and accessories from Safety Emporium.

 Disclaimer: The information contained herein is believed to be true and accurate, however ILPI makes no guarantees concerning the veracity of any statement.
 Use of any information on this page is at the reader's own risk.
 ILPI strongly encourages the reader to consult the appropriate local, state and federal agencies concerning the matters discussed herein.